zkPHIRE: A Programmable Accelerator for ZKPs over HIgh-degRee, Expressive Gates

 We analyze the performance scaling of SumChecks as we increase polynomial degree.
 We sweep polynomial degrees ($d = 2\ldots30$) for $f = q_1w_1 + q_2w_2 + q_3w_1^{d-1}w_2 + q_c$, as in HyperPlonk, and measure speedup over CPU.
-We use the same objective as before and pick a high-performance design under same area constraints (\autoref{fig:high_degree_sweep_bw_plot}).
-Our results show that low-degree polynomials require HBM-scale bandwidths to achieve $1000\times$ speedups, while higher-degree polynomials can reach similar speedups with DDR5-level bandwidths (e.g., 256 GB/s).
-Higher-degree polynomials in this scenario exhibit more computations on the same amount of data, which is why the disparity in speedups across bandwidths is less compared to low-degree polynomials.
+We use the same objective as before and pick a high-performance design under the same area constraints (\autoref{fig:high_degree_sweep_bw_plot}).
+Our results show that low-degree polynomials require HBM-scale bandwidths to achieve $1000\times$ speedups, while higher degree polynomials can reach similar speedups with DDR5-level bandwidths (e.g., 256 GB/s).
+Higher degree polynomials in this scenario exhibit more computations on the same amount of data, which is why the disparity in speedups across bandwidths is less compared to low-degree polynomials.

 At fixed bandwidth, PE count, and EE-per-PE settings, increasing the number of PLs per PE improves performance roughly proportionally.
 Similar gains are observed when increasing EE count at fixed PLs.
-Interestingly, as shown in \autoref{fig:ee_sweep}, runtime increases in discrete jumps due to the graph decomposition (see \autoref{fig:scheduler}) the scheduler uses to map polynomials to EEs.
+Interestingly, as shown in \autoref{fig:ee_sweep}, runtime increases in discrete jumps due to the graph decomposition the scheduler uses to map polynomials to EEs (see \autoref{fig:scheduler}).
 For example, under 6 EEs, degree-$1$–$6$ polynomials have 1 node in their schedule graph, while degree-$7$–$11$ polynomials require 2.
 Each added node incurs a sharp runtime jump, as it introduces additional products across all MLEs and terms.
 Within each node cluster, runtime grows more gradually with degree due to early exit optimizations.
 These trends may help optimize the SumCheck unit when the degree distribution of polynomials is known, by minimizing high-degree outliers that cause runtime spikes.